Quansight-Labs/free-threaded-compatibility/docs/tracking.md

 This page tracks the status of packages for which we're aware of active work on free-threaded support.
-It contains packages with extension modules, as well as build tools and packages that needed code specifically to support free-threading.
+It contains packages with extension modules, as well as build tools and packages that needed code changes specifically to support free-threading.
 Note that pure Python code works without changes by design, hence this page does not aim to track pure Python packages.